 New golf carts, whether gas or electric, can cost thousands more than a used golf cart.
 And most new carts come only with standard components.

-You’ll not only spend more on an out-of-the-box golf cart, you’ll spend additional money upgrading things to your personal preference.
+You’ll not only spend more on an out-of-the-box golf cart, but you’ll also spend additional money upgrading things to your personal preference.

 3. Someone Else Did the Work